Mrs Jackson and Mrs Dunne teach French at Hathersage St. Michael's CE (A) Primary School

 • Develop their speaking and listening skills.

 Hathersage St. Michael’s CE (A) CE Primary School provides French language learning in Years 3, 4, 5 and 6.
-Each of the two mixed age classes and one single age class in KS2 has a 1 hour MFL lesson which is taught on a weekly basis.
+Three mixed age classes in KS2 has a 1 hour MFL lesson which is taught on a weekly basis.

 A variety of language teaching methods are used to match groups and individuals with different learning styles, these include games, active participation in rhymes, songs and stories, video clips, outdoor learning, role-play, dictionary work, book making, use of a range of media and many more creative ways to extend, embed and combine language skills.